NeuraLegion/har-sdk/packages/validator/README.md

 # @har-sdk/validator

-A validator for OpenAPI and Postman documents.
+A validator for HAR v1.2 Spec, OpenAPI and Postman documents.

 ## Setup